microsoft/dotnet/Documentation/compatibility/sqlconnection-can-no-longer-connect-to-sql-server-1997-or-databases-using-the-via-adapter.md

 - [ ] Build-time break

 ### Recommended Action
 The VIA protocol is deprecated, so an alternative protocol should be used to connect to SQL databases.
 The most common protocol used is TCP/IP.
-Instructions for enabling the TCP/IP protocol can be found [here](https://msdn.microsoft.com/library/bb909712.aspx).
+For more information about connecting through TCP/IP, see [Enable the TCP/IP protocol for a database instance](https://docs.microsoft.com/previous-versions/visualstudio/visual-studio-2008/bb909712(v=vs.90)).
 If the database is only accessed from within an intranet, the shared pipes protocol may provide better performance if the network is slow.

 ### Affected APIs
 * `M:System.Data.SqlClient.SqlConnection.#ctor(System.String)`